 (b) on the authority of an order placed by telephone or telex, but such an order shall be confirmed by the person requiring the poisons to be supplied, by the signing and dating of the dispatch note or invoice delivered with the goods and the dispatch note or invoice shall be returned to the supplier within 7 days of the delivery or the supplier shall notify the CEO of the default.

-(2) A poison included in Schedule 8 shall not be delivered to any person not licensed, or otherwise authorised to be in possession of the poison included in Schedule 8, who purports to be sent by or on behalf of the person so licensed or authorised, unless the first-mentioned person produced an authority in writing signed by the person so licensed or authorised to receive the poison included in Schedule 8 on his behalf, and unless the person supplying the poison included in Schedule 8 is satisfied that the authority is genuine.
+(2) A poison included in Schedule 8 shall not be delivered to any person not licensed, or otherwise authorised to be in possession of the poison included in Schedule 8, who purports to be sent by or on behalf of the person so licensed or authorised, unless the first-mentioned person produced an authority in writing signed by the person so licensed or authorised to receive the poison included in Schedule 8 on his or her behalf, and unless the person supplying the poison included in Schedule 8 is satisfied that the authority is genuine.

 (3) This regulation does not apply to medicines dispensed in pursuance of the foregoing regulations.

 [Regulation 54 amended in Gazette 23 Sep 1983 p.
 3807; 2 Jun 1989 p.
 1605; 25 Jun 1993 p.
 3085; 26 May 1994 p.
 2201; 19 Mar 1996 p.
 1232; 15 Dec 2006 p.
-5630-1.]
+5630-1; 7 Nov 2008 p.
+4818.]

 54A.
 Packaging of drugs of addiction